pnp/cli-microsoft365/docs/docs/cmd/spo/navigation/navigation-node-add.md

 : Navigation node title.

 `--url [url]`
 : Navigation node URL.
-When not specified a linkless label will be created
+When not specified a linkless label will be created.

 `--parentNodeId [parentNodeId]`
 : ID of the node below which the node should be added.
 Specify either `location` or `parentNodeId` but not both.